Founded by researchers at Stanford

 What the test actually does

 Long COVID is not one disease.
-Different patients have different biological drivers, and that is likely why one-size-fits-all trials have struggled.
+Different people have different biological drivers, and that is likely why one-size-fits-all trials have struggled.
 Our intended panel measures autoantibodies against 250+ curated human proteins and aims to map the signal onto five symptom-based subtypes: neurocognitive, cardiorespiratory, GI, musculoskeletal, and sensory.

 Autoantibody panel · spinning structures are autoantibody-target complexes